Episode 356: Strategy Execution through Project Leadership (Premium)

 In many organizations, there is a familiar gap between what should get done and what does get done.
 This gap is commonly referred to as the “execution gap” and it represents an organizational leadership issue that is difficult to overcome.

-In his article Mind The Strategic Execution Gap [Update: Link is no longer available so we removed the link.]
-Paul Williams (http://www.thinkforachange.com/aboutpaul [Update: Link is no longer available so we removed the link.]) argues that we also have an “innovation gap” as well as a gap in strategy execution.
+In his article Mind The Strategic Execution Gap [Update: The web page is no longer available so we removed the link.]
+Paul Williams (http://www.thinkforachange.com/aboutpaul [Update: The web page is no longer available so we removed the link.]) argues that we also have an “innovation gap” as well as a gap in strategy execution.

 The strategic execution gap is most often a result from a lack of focus and action between the strategic direction of the organization and its frenetic attempt to balance keeping the lights on and the customer happy.

-In our interview Paul defines the problem and we learn a lot about these various gaps -- how they come to be and how they represent a problem to our organizations.
-But of course we also discuss how project management and project leadership fits into all of this and how we project managers and project leaders can help overcome the issues.
+In our interview - one of many leadership podcasts we've got available to listeners - Paul defines the problem and we learn a lot about these various gaps.
+We talk about how they come to be and how they represent a problem to our organizations.
+But of course we also discuss how project management and the power of project leadership fits into all of this and how we project managers and project leaders can help overcome the issues.

 PDU TipThis interview is 28 minutes long.
 This means that you can "legally" only claim 0.25 PDUs for listening to it.
 However... if you first listen to the interview and then also read the article on which it is based, then you can go ahead and claim 0.50 PDUs!